-Liz and Steve Alderman lost their son Peter in the World Trade Center on 9/11.
-As a tribute to Peter, they launched a foundation that builds and operates mental health clinics in post-conflict countries.
+Liz and Steve Alderman lost their son in the World Trade Center on 9/11.
+As a tribute to him, they launched a foundation that builds and operates mental health clinics in post-conflict countries.
 More than ten years later, the foundation is going strong.

 John Gallina and Dale Beatty, both veterans of the Iraq War, suffered traumatic injuries.
 When they came home, they started Purple Heart Homes, a nonprofit that provides housing solutions for homeless and low-income veterans.

-Lucy McBath suffered the horrifying murder of her teenage son, Jordan Davis, in one of the best-known white-on-black shootings in recent years.
+Lucy McBath suffered the horrifying murder of her teenage son in a high-profile white-on-black shooting.
 Lucy quit her job as a flight attendant and has become a nationally known advocate for gun control.

-Jolt: Overcoming Trauma and Transforming Your Life will show you how people can move beyond asking, “Why me?” to “How can I make my life—and the lives of others—better?”
+Jolt: Stories of Trauma and Transformation tells the compelling stories of people who have moved beyond trauma to ask, “How can I make my life—and the lives of others—better?”